 The trading market for Class A Common Stock will be influenced by the research and reports that industry or securities analysts publish about us or our business.
 We do not currently have and may never obtain research coverage by securities and industry analysts.
 If no or few securities or industry analysts commence coverage of us, the trading price for Class A Common Stock could be negatively impacted.
-In the event we obtain securities or industry analyst coverage, if any of the analysts who cover us issue an adverse or misleading opinion regarding us, our business model or the performance of Class A Common Stock, or if our results of operations fail to meet the expectations of analysts, the price of Class A Common Stock would likely decline.
+In the event we obtain securities or industry analysts coverage, if any of the analysts who cover us issue an adverse or misleading opinion regarding us, our business model or the performance of Class A Common Stock would likely decline.
 If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, we could lose visibility in the financial markets, which in turn could cause our share price or trading volume to decline.

-We may be subject to securities litigation, which is expensive and could divert management's attention.
+We may be subject to securities litigation, which is expensive and could divert management's attention